Groot: Impact

 Mike Fenn of The Daily Dot asserted, "The success of the Marvel Cinematic Universe’s latest entry, Guardians of the Galaxy, has resulted in the spread of the Internet’s latest meme: I Am Groot."
 C. M Crockford of Looper wrote, "Groot quickly became an Internet meme thanks to his simple vocabulary and pleasant nature, with his catchphrase "I am Groot" spreading into popular culture."

+Groot has also been expressed in several memes, humor and such, most notably "I am goon".
+It depicts Groot's adult form, with his words being tweaked to seamlessly blend into modern-day slang.